 Vitamin is performing the magic trick and the scientific community is hoping that this nutrient can assume a more robust role in the prevention of prostate cancer.

-In this editorial, we embark on a journey to explore the evolving landscape of vitamin D in prostate cancer prevention, unveiling its promise and the work yet to be done.
+In this editorial, we embark on a journey to explore the evolving landscape of vitamin D in prostate cancer prevention, unveiling its promise and the work yet to be done (Figure 1).

 THE VITAMIN D REVOLUTION